open-coding/Deeplearning4j-Hackathon/README.md

 # Deeplearning4j-Hackathon

+**The files in this repository have already been changed through the hackathon.
+If you are looking for the original files from Thomas Temme have a look at https://github.com/thtemme/Deeplearning4j-Hackathon**

 This repository contains a skeleton project for the Deeplearning4j-Hackathon.
 The hackathon challenge is to implement a Convolutional Neural Network for image classification which is able to distinct images of cats and dogs.
 Please follow the installation instructions and the data download (Step 0 and Step 1) before the Hackathon!